As COVID cases fall, Halloween brings more fun and less fear

 Concerns still remain, especially where rural hospitals remain strained.
 Also in the Phoenix area, the Salt River Pima-Maricopa Indian Community has banned Halloween activities after a 140% jump in cases.

-But in places where infection rates are lower, many people are ready for a Halloween that falls on a weekend, extending the festivities.
+But in many places, people are ready for a holiday weekend full of festivities.

+In Denver, families visited Union Station for a trick-or-treat parade, a face-painting station, a DJ playing Halloween tunes and a children’s train ride.
+A dad dressed as a chef carrying a tiny baby dressed as an ice cream sundae led his cupcake children through the halls, collecting candy as “Monster Mash” played in the background.

+Sara Castiglione and her 5-year-old daughter, Emma, were back in the swing of Halloween this year.
+After hitting the parade on Thursday, Castiglione said their weekend plans include a pumpkin patch and more trick-or-treating.

+Last year Emma “was very disappointed and sad that she wasn’t able to do anything because of coronavirus,” Castiglione said.
+“She even said today, ‘I’m so glad we can go outside and I don’t have to wear a mask and we get to do something.
+I don’t even care (about) dressing up, I just wanna do something!’”

-Google search trends indicate classic costumes remain hot-sellers, with witches, rabbits and dinosaurs taking the top spots.
+Among the costume set, classics remain hot-sellers this year with Google search trends indicating witches, rabbits and dinosaurs are in the top spots.
 More contemporary get-ups inspired by the likes of the South Korean Netflix smash “Squid Game” and “WandaVision,” the hit Marvel series, are also popular, McMillan said.
 There are even a few topical offerings, like a couples costume of a vaccine and syringe, she said.

 But the surge of enthusiasm means there have also been some costume shortages attributed to retailers' uncertainty in placing orders combined with the supply-chain issues bedeviling many parts of the economy.